RBasayev/docker-zendphp/scripts/README-scripts.md

 # ZendPHPctl

-### `zendphp-extensions.sh` and `zendphp-pecl-tool.sh` can be executed separately, but it's probably more convenient to use the "frontend" script `zendphpctl`
+### `zendphp-extensions.sh` and `zendphp-pickle-tool.sh` can be executed separately, but it's probably more convenient to use the "frontend" script `zendphpctl`

 ## Help for `zendphpctl`

 This script helps with the most common ZendPHP management tasks.